 Decatur Writers Studio

 Learn how to step out from behind the beauty of your words and develop the skills to tell your story “IRL.”
 In this course, storyteller/coach Shannon M. Turner will help you get ready for live literary events like The Moth, radio appearances or even that future TED Talk.
 Learn what makes a good spoken personal story, how to make vulnerability a strength, the basics of public speaking, and the brain science about written vs. oral storytelling.
 Plus we’ll take a field trip to Carapace, Atlanta’s premiere storytelling venue.
 Participants will emerge having crafted and honed at least one story by the end of the course.

 Reference: Suzanne Van Atten, Decatur Writers Studio Diretor, firstname.lastname@example.org

 North Piedmont District of the United Methodist Church

-In Fall 2017 and Spring 2018, I returned to my roots in the United Methodist Church to provide a two- to three-day residencies with clergy and laity from across the North Piedmont District.
+In Fall 2017 and Spring 2018, I returned to my roots in the United Methodist Church to provide two week-long residencies with clergy and laity from across the North Piedmont District.